aaronparker/aaronparker.github.io/_posts/2007-02-17-tech-support-in-the-middle-ages.md

 [youtube=http://youtube.com/watch?v=eRjVeRbhtRU]

-> It&#8217;s from a show called Ã˜ystein & Meg (Ã˜ystein & I) produced by the Norwegian Broadcasting television channel (NRK) in 2001.
+> It's from a show called Ã˜ystein & Meg (Ã˜ystein & I) produced by the Norwegian Broadcasting television channel (NRK) in 2001.
 The spoken language is Norwegian, the subs in Danish.
-It&#8217;s written by Knut NÃ¦rum and performed by Ã˜ystein Bache and Rune Gokstad.
+It's written by Knut NÃ¦rum and performed by Ã˜ystein Bache and Rune Gokstad.

-That&#8217;s when a desktop was a desktop, and if you put wallpaper on it, you might get some wierd looks.
+That's when a desktop was a desktop, and if you put wallpaper on it, you might get some wierd looks.